sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/choose-adwc-bucket.png  " ")

-5. Click on **Upload**, drag and drop or click on **select files** to upload the **cwallet.sso** file from the wallet zip file we downloaded from the ADW Instance earlier and click **Upload**.
+5. Scroll to the bottom and click **Upload**.

     ![](./images/upload-object.png  " ")

+6. Drag and drop or click on **select files** to upload the **cwallet.sso** file from the wallet zip file we downloaded from the ADW instance earlier and click **Upload**.
     ![](./images/upload-wallet.png  " ")

+7. After the file is uploaded, click **Close** to close the Upload Objects screen.
-6. On the menu of the **cwallet.sso** object, click on **View Object Details** and copy the URL Path to a notepad, we will need it later in this lab.
+8. On the menu of the **cwallet.sso** object, click **View Object Details**.

     ![](./images/view-object-details.png  " ")

+9. Copy the URL Path to a notepad, we will need it later in this lab.
     ![](./images/copy-uri-path.png  " ")

+10. Click **Cancel** to dismiss the screen.

-## Task 6: Generate the Auth Token
+## Task 4: Generate the Auth Token

-To load data from the Oracle Cloud Infrastructure(OCI) Object Storage you will need an OCI user with the appropriate privileges to read data (or upload data) to the Object Store.
-The communication between the database and the object store relies on the Swift protocol and the OCI user Auth Token.
+To load data from the Oracle Cloud Infrastructure (OCI) Object Storage you will need an OCI user with the appropriate privileges to read data (or upload) data to the Object Store.
+The Swift protocol and the OCI user Auth Token are used for communication between the database and the object store.

-1. Go to Profile menu, click **User Settings** to view user details.
+1. Go to the Profile menu on the top right corner and click  **User Settings** to view user details.

     ![](./images/user-settings.png  " ")